Skip to Content

 What type of chorizo should I use?

-There are two types of this sausage, a soft that loosely resembles my Italian sausage.
+There are two types of this sausage, a soft one that loosely resembles my Italian sausage.
 It is perfectly possible to make Spanish chorizo sausage at home too!

-The second is a hard dried sausage similar to salami or pepperoni.
+The second is a hard, dried sausage similar to salami or pepperoni.
 I use this version in my Spanish pork chops recipe and stuffed squid recipe.

-This chorizo pasta recipe uses the softer variety, I specifically use Chorizo Rosario here.
+This chorizo pasta recipe uses the softer variety; I specifically use Chorizo Rosario here.

 Can I just slice the chorizo sausage?